Cap0n3/Table2Dict/README.md

 # Table2Dict

-Table2Dict converts an html table (1D or 2D) in a list, a dictionnary or get usful informations about table.
+Table2Dict converts an html table (1D or 2D) in a list, a dictionnary or get useful informations about table.
 It accepts as parameter either absolute path to an `.html` file (with only one table inside) or directly table's beautiful soup tag `<bs4.element.Tag>`.

 It can also return the full table converted to a JSON object or return only the table header, body or the full table converted to a raw list.